-college" where I graduated from Brown University in
+to college" and graduated from Brown University in

 Providence, R.I.
 Since then, I've lived in Massachusetts,

-New Jersey, New York, France, and mainland Florida.
+New Jersey, New York, Paris, France, and mainland

 Today I live and write in Key West.

 from the Bahamas in the 1800's.
 The thick heart

 pine walls were so hard they bent nails.
 At the kitchen

 doorway, old wood cupped beneath a new sill.
 I knew there was dust in the cracks

 that dated from the original owners.
 I put a pencil and paper in the attic in case there was a

 spirit presence with something to say.
-There wasn’t, but I never lost the sense of the
+There wasn’t.
+But I never lost the sense of the people

-just about everything - horses, fitness, interviews.
-Maybe my favorite was the dining column
+about just about everything - horses, fitness, interviews.
+Maybe my favorite was the

-Learned from Grandma, published in 2007 and edited by Laurel Seiler Brunvoll.
+Learned from Grandma," edited by Laurel Seiler Brunvoll.

 Wildlife Refuge contest.